pyfsi/coconut/coupling_components/solver_wrappers/pc_fluent/pc_fluent.md

 This is the documentation for the Fluent solver wrapper adapted for phase change simulations within CoCoNuT.
-The functioning of this solver wrapper is entirely based on the original [Fluent solver wrapper](../fluent/fluent.md) and builds further on the (thermal) features
+The functioning of this solver wrapper is entirely based on the original [Fluent solver wrapper](../fluent/fluent.md) and builds further on the (thermal) features introduced in the [Conjugate heat transfer solver wrapper for Fluent](../cht_fluent/cht_fluent.md).

 ## How solid-liquid phase change is simulated with a partitioned approach